JackV2020/ESP8266_application_template/README.md

                     (ElagantOTA by Ayush Sharma)
               - the WiFi manager

-On the bottom of the WiFi manager and setup pages an app password has to entered.
+On the bottom of the WiFi manager and setup pages an app password has to be entered.
-Default setup password is a single dot (.) which can be changed from the system setup page.
+Default setup password is a single dot (.) which can be changed from the System Setup page.
 We do not forget passwords but someone else may.
 They might check the 'Passwords' section below.

 Navigate to a page by clicking on a button.